ibm-js/delite/docs/Selection.md

 The `getIdentity()` function is in charge of returning a unique identifier for an item to be selected.
 The `updateRenderers()` function is in charge of updating the visual rendering in the DOM based on whether the passed item are selected or not.
 Only items for which the selection state has changed are passed to this function.
-This is possible to check whether an item is selected or not by calling the `isSelected()` function on the selection instance.
+It is possible to check whether an item is selected or not by calling the `isSelected()` function on the selection instance.

-If the widget is providing a user interaction that leads to select some items, the implementation should call the `selectFromEvent()` function in order to adapt the selection and propagate the notification accordingly.
+If the widget provides a user interaction that leads to select some items, the implementation should call the `selectFromEvent()` function in order to update the selection and propagate the notification accordingly.

 ```js
 require(["delite/register", "delite/Selection", "delite/StoreMap"/*, ...*/],